PNB fraud case: Government revokes passports of Nirav Modi, Mehul Choksi

-New Delhi: The Government on Saturday revoked the passports of celebrity jeweller Nirav Modi and Mehul Choksi, key accused in Rs.
-11, 400 crore Punjab National Bank scam, MEA sources said.
+New Delhi: The Government has revoked the passports of celebrity jeweller Nirav Modi and Mehul Choksi, key accused in Rs.
+11, 400 crore Punjab National Bank scam, the external affairs ministry sources said on Saturday.

 “The ministry of external affairs (MEA) sent an email informing Nirav that his passport stands revoked under section 10 (3) (C) of the Passport Act,” a source familiar with the matter told Hindustan Times.